-4.4.3 Wastewater Tanks: The California Coast Lease uses one (1) vertical, fixed roof wastewater tank.
-The tank has a 5000 bbl capacity and measures 38.5 feet in diameter by 24 feet high.
-The tank is served by vapor recovery.
-Emissions from this tank are calculated using the same methodology as pits and sumps, and is based on District's P&P 6100.060 (Calculation of Fugitive Hydrocarbon Emissions at Oil and Gas Facilities by the CARB/KVB Method - Modified for the Revised ROC Definition).
+4.4.3 Waste Water Tanks: The Pinal Lease includes two (2) vertical, fixed roof waste water tanks.
+One tank has a 5,000 bbl capacity and measures 38.7 feet in diameter by 24 feet high.
+The second tank has a 2,000 bbl capacity and measures 29.0 feet in diameter by 16 feet high.
+Both tanks are served by vapor recovery.
+Emissions from these tanks are calculated using the same methodology as pits and sumps, and is based on District P&P 6100.060 (Calculation of Fugitive Hydrocarbon Emissions at Oil and Gas Facilities by the CARB/KVB Method - Modified for the Revised ROC Definition).
 Attachment 10.2 contains an emission spreadsheet showing the detailed calculations for both tanks.